 Food that contains high fiber content will fend off hunger pangs longer and provide the energy needed to keep you active.
 Instead of eating sugar-laden cereals made from refined carbohydrates, try oats, quinoa or other whole-grain food (e.g. muesli porridge, etc).
 You may also add in other high protein food such as milk, yogurt, chopped nuts or chia seeds for additional boost of benefits.

 Including healthy fats into your diet plan is crucial to fuel your body with sustained energy and shut off unnecessary appetites that lead to over-eating.
 Always choose healthy fats like omega-3 which will not only act as fuel for your strenuous activities, but also function as an anti-inflammatory agent against workout inflammation, while allowing the building of strong muscles and bones.

 Maintain Adequate Supply of Electrolytes

 When we exercise, our body will lose electrolytes like sodium when we breath and sweat.
 It is important to ensure that our body’s electrolytes are well maintained (electrolytes are like “rapid fuel”).
-Nutrient-dense foods can help in this, as well as they may also contain other minerals like calcium, magnesium and potassium.
-With a good superfoods diet, you will be ready for a workout.
+Nutrient-dense foods such as unrefined grains (e.g. wholemeal bread, quinoa, oats), fruit and vegetables are sources that are packed with essential minerals such as magnesium and potassium.